-- To maintain a record of training and re-certification pertaining to flight nurse role (PDRP) - Attend mandatory safety training and education opportunities to maintain their currency as an aeromedical nurse - Maintain the required clinical practice hours in a high acuity setting (Appendix 2) - Maintain a transport log
+- To maintain a record of training and re-certification about the transport nurse role (PDRP) - Attend mandatory safety training and education opportunities to maintain their currency as a transport nurse. - Maintain the required clinical practice hours in a high-acuity setting (Appendix 2) - Maintain a transport log.